 Jesús López is a production stage manager, lighting designer, freelance visual multidisciplinary artist, published fine-art photographer & story teller, and an aspiring producer of the performance arts.

 During his studies at UTEP, Jesús worked as a Lighting Shop Student Supervisor & as a Publicity Artist at the UTEP Department of Theater and Dance.
 Jesús is also the Production Manager for K.B.
 Theatre Company in El Paso, TX., a young theatre company he co-founded and runs with long time collaborator and friend, artistic director Stephanie Carrillo, a company which focuses on supporting young local artists with their career development, partnered with thChrch.
-He also staged managed two consecutive summers at the Monomoy Theater (2017 & 2018) in Chatham, MA, and is currently one of two stage managers for the New Swan Shakespeare Festival in California for their 2019 season.
+He also staged managed two consecutive summers at the Monomoy Theater (2017 & 2018) in Chatham, MA, and was one of two production stage managers for the New Swan Shakespeare Festival in California for their 2019 season.
+Jesús is currently contracted to PSM two main stage dance shows & ASM one main stage drama show during UCI's 2019-2020 Season.

 In his free time, Jesús keeps creating.
 He loves what he does.

-Some of his biggest inspirations in the arts are the photographers Duane Michals & Francesca Woodman as well as artists Eugenio Salvador Dalí, Roberto Ferri & Michelangelo Merisi da Caravaggio and the choreographer & director Damien Jalet.
+Some of his biggest inspirations in the arts are the photographers Duane Michals & Francesca Woodman as well as artists Nicola Samori, Roberto Ferri, Eugenio Salvador Dalí & Michelangelo Merisi da Caravaggio and the choreographer & director Damien Jalet.
 His literature and poetic inspirations, whom have motivated him to continue pursuing a new unconventional style for playwriting & experimentation for lyrical productions are Roberto Bolaño, Mary Oliver, Anne Carson, Sarah Kane, Benjamin Saenz, Mark Danielewski, Octavio Solis, Sor Juana Inez de la Cruz, Dylan Thomas, Wisława Szymborska & the Wachowski Sisters.

 *All photography in this website was taken by Jesús López unless stated otherwise*